dapr/docs/daprdocs/content/en/concepts/faq.md

 The Dapr runtime SDKs have language-specific actor frameworks.
 For example, the .NET SDK has C# actors.
 The goal is for all the Dapr language SDKs to have an actor framework.
 Currently .NET, Java, Go and Python SDK have actor frameworks.

+## Workflows

+### Differences between Dapr Workflows, authoring APIs, and the management API

+TODO

+### What is the relationship between Dapr Workflows and the Durable task framework?

+TODO

 ## Developer language SDKs and frameworks

 ### Does Dapr have any SDKs I can use if I want to work with a particular programming language or framework?